Stephen Mozia

 Stephen Ogochukwu Mozia (born August 16, 1993) is a US-born Nigerian shot putter.
 He is a three-time African Championships Bronze medallist.
 He also represented his country at the 2014 and 2016 World Indoor Championships, as well as the 2016 Summer Olympics.

 Personal

 He was born and raised in the United States though his parents were born in Nigeria.
 Early in 2014, due to his dual citizenship, began competing for the Nigeria National Team.
 He attended Hackensack High School where he was a standout athlete.
 He initially started out as a sprinter but decided to move to the throws because he was too slow.
 Mozia is a Mechanical Engineering graduate of Cornell University, where he was a member of the Quill and Dagger society.
-He also works as a marketing engineer for Emerson.
+He currently works as the OT practice manager for Optiv.